-So, which flowering bushes are best for the South?
-Some good doers for warmer climates include hardy and tropical hibiscus, Arabian jasmine, camellias, azaleas, lantana, plumbago, princess flower, golden dew drop, firebush, blue porterweed, and gardenias.
+So, which are the best flowering bushes for Florida?
+Some good doers for our hot and humid climate include hardy and tropical hibiscus.
+Other great flowering perennials for Florida are Arabian jasmine, camellias, azaleas, plumbago, tibouchina, duranta, firebush, bougainvillea, and gardenias.

-Which Are the Best Flowering Bushes for the South?
+Which Are the Best Flowering Bushes for Florida?